loelschlaeger/optimizeR/README.md

 respectively, in `optim()` it is `par` and `value`.
 And all is different again with [`pracma::nelder_mead()`](https://CRAN.R-project.org/package=pracma).
-This inconsistency is painful, especially if one wants to apply or compare different optimizers.
+This inconsistency is painful, especially if one wants to apply and compare different optimizers.

 ## Our solution

-Simply specify optimizers with `set_optimizer()` and execute them with `optimizeR()`.
+Simply specify optimizers with `set_optimizer()` and execute them with `apply_optimizer()`.
 The outputs are in a standardized format.

 For demonstration, say we want to minimize the [Ackley function](https://en.wikipedia.org/wiki/Ackley_function)…